bkjoye/group71_spotify/index.md

 The purpose of this project is to explore methods learned in the CS109A Data Science Course to create a model which can generate Spotify playlists.

+Introduction:

+**Spotify**

+Spotify is a music service that offers audio playback over the Internet.
+It of offers a developer access (https://developer.spotify.com) that allows querying of data and manipulation of user data.

 The project has two goals:

 **Goal 1: automatic playlist generation**